 What motivated you to create your own business?

-I think it must be in my genes.
-Also in my education.
-I didn’t study business, but Journalism.
-But I have always been very active and creative, also independent and forward-thinking and acting.
+I think it must be in my genes and also in my education.
+Although I didn’t study business, I studied journalism, I have always been very active and creative.
+Besides, I am very independent and forward-thinking and acting.
 In Argentina – the country I come from – is very normal and usual for people to create a business.
 Unfortunately, it is also very usual that the economy changes so fast every couple of years, that people have to learn to reinvent business and life every time.

 By the way, this is not my first business.
-I also run a Tourism company since 2007 with my partner, called HOLABERLIN.
-Before coming to Germany, while still living in Argentina, I created a jewelry brand.
+I also run a tourism company since 2007 with my partner, called HOLABERLIN.
+Moreover, before coming to Germany and living in Argentina, I created a jewellery brand.

 What were the most challenging moments while building your company and how were you able to overcome them?

-Although, we gathered a lot of experience through my tourism agency, still we had to learn to cope with bureaucracy.
-Neither my partner nor I are from Germany, so we learned step by step what it means to be an entrepreneur in a country where being an employee or a student is the best and easiest way of life.
+Although we gathered a lot of experience through my tourism agency, we still had to learn how to cope with bureaucracy.
+Neither my partner – nor I – are from Germany, so we learned step by step what it means to be an entrepreneur in a country where being an employee or a student is the best and easiest way of life.
 Our team chose the hardest way: we made mistakes, we learned a lot about taxes, permissions, etc.

 Two sisters - one company

 “tHERAPY was our way to recover our creative side.
 To open the doors and windows of our souls.”